Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Gas Minion, forced to drive in a street race using a car he hasn’t tuned himself,

-Cosplay Minion, beset by the horrors of spending tons of time on her costume only to go completely ignored by even the basement-dwelling losers in attendance,
+Cosplay Minion, beset by the horrors of spending tons of time on her costume only to go completely ignored by even the basement-dwelling losers in attendance at the convention,

 Minion by minion, nightmare by nightmare, they even found out Tormented Modernist Poet Minion, whose nightmare was actually just a pretty regular afternoon in a city square.
 The list goes on: